-Thirdly, our advice is that you take Equity seriously.
-We think that's the right way to go when you know you can expect the greatest number of questions on that topic.
+Thirdly, our advice is that you take the 4 most important CFA level 2 topics seriously.
+We think that's the right way to go when you know you can expect the greatest number of questions on these 4 topic.

-That's why we allowed for lots of Equity in our CFA Study Planner for level 2 candidates.
+That's why we allowed for lots of Equity, Ethics, FRA, and FI in our CFA Study Planner for level 2 candidates.